 Using mail to deliver connected experiences

-Mail loves technology, really allowing marketers to push the letter in 2020.
+Mail loves technology.
+It really allows marketers to push the letter.

 Conductive Ink and Bluetooth technology - McDonald's 'McTrax' case study